MicrosoftDocs/common-data-model-and-service/common-data-model/0.9om/api-reference/cdm/statuslevel.md

 # Status Level

 An enum class containing the status levels that could be reported.
-This class only exists in C# and TypeScript.
+This class only exists in C#, Java, and TypeScript.

 ```
 public enum CdmStatusLevel